CHRONOS: A Hardware-Assisted Phase-Decoupled Framework for Secure Federated Learning in IoT: CHRONOS Design

 \textbf{TA mask generation command.} The TA exposes two commands during the active phase: \begin{itemize} \item \texttt{PEEK\_COUNTER}: returns the current value of $C$ read-only. \item \texttt{GENERATE\_MASK}$(D, r)$: atomically reads $\mathcal{S}_i$ from Secure Storage, derives the PRG keys via HKDF, validates $r > C$, evaluates Equation~\eqref{eq:mask}, updates $C \leftarrow r$, and returns the mask to the Normal World via shared memory.
 If key establishment has not been completed, the command returns \texttt{ERR\_NOT\_READY}. \end{itemize}

 \textbf{Active-phase masking.} When a training round $r$ begins, client $i$ computes its local gradient $g_i \in \mathbb{F}_p^D$.
 It invokes \textsc{GenerateMask}$(D, r)$, which evaluates:

 Here, $\mathrm{PRG}(k^{\text{prg}}, r) \in \mathbb{F}_p^D$ is an AES-128-CTR stream cipher keyed on $k^{\text{prg}}$.
-The 128-bit Initialization Vector (IV) is constructed by concatenating the 96-bit round index $r$ (padded) with a 32-bit block counter that increments for each 16-byte keystream block.
+The 128-bit Initialization Vector (IV) carries the round index $r$ in its leading (high-order) bytes, zero-padded, while the low-order 32 bits serve as a block counter that increments for each 16-byte keystream block; as $D < 2^{32}$, the counter never overflows into the nonce, so distinct rounds yield independent keystreams.
 Because \textsc{CHRONOS} assumes an honest-but-curious aggregation server (Section~\ref{sec:design:threat}), we safely omit the active-adversary self-masking step present in full SecAgg, thereby reducing local computation.
 To enforce execution freshness while accommodating clients that may have skipped previous rounds, the TA accepts the global round index $r$ from the untrusted Normal World but strictly enforces the invariant $r > C$.
 Upon validation, the TA updates its hardware-backed monotonic counter $C \leftarrow r$ and derives the mask.
 This ensures that a dropped client can seamlessly rejoin in a later round without counter de-synchronization, while the monotonic progression prevents mask reuse.
 While a malicious Normal World could intentionally advance $r$ to its maximum value to cause a local Denial of Service (DoS), this affects only availability and cannot compromise gradient confidentiality.
 Client $i$ computes:

 and transmits $\tilde{g}_i$ to the server in a single message. \\

 \textbf{Server-side aggregation (full participation).} When all $N$ clients respond, the server computes:

 The mask sum is zero by the telescoping cancellation property of Equation~\eqref{eq:mask}, requiring no de-masking step. \\